GLOBALG.A.P. IFA Certification & Compliance Consulting Services

 -

-Farm Manager & Supervisor Training on IFA v6 Implementation
+Farm Manager & Supervisor Training on GLOBALG.A.P.
+IFA Implementation

 Objective & Challenges